 MASAR users can view case studies of real P/CVE programs in MASAR’s template.
 Users can see how different programs set goals, defined their Theory of Change statement, determined activities, set indicators, and captured results.

 Indicator Generator (NEW!)

-In order to aid you in picking good indicators, the indicator generator displays recommended indicators for your program based on the type of program, target audience, and type of intervention.
+In order to aid you in picking good indicators, the generator displays recommended indicators based on the type of program, target audience, and type of intervention.
 We drew these indicators from an expanded version of UNDP’s original Indicator Bank for PVE.

 As your team is working on the MM&E for your program, you can easily share library items or discuss difficult concepts in the project chat feature in MASAR.